LGN520/farreach-public/docs/netreach-voting.md

 		* Key does not match, and original lock bit = 0 && diff >= threshold -> trigger cache update
 			- For GETREQ: update transferred packet as GETREQ_S (basic.p4, ingress_mat.p4, and configure/table_configure.py)
 				+ Server receives GETREQ_S and gives GETRES_S to switch (ycsb_server.c, packet_format.h, packet_format_impl.h)
-				+ Switch processes GETRES_S and updates it as GETRES towards client (configure/table_configure.py)
+				+ Switch processes GETRES_S, updates it as PUTREQ_S towards server, and clones a packet as GETRES to client (configure/table_configure.py)
 		* TODO: Key does not match, and original lock bit = 0 && diff < threshold -> forward
 		* TODO: Key does not match, and original lock bit = 1 -> also recirculate
 - TODO: For put req